 Too late, the transformed Lady of Dreams began to move its massive bulk away from the minuscule object hurtling at it.
 But the white ring never got close enough to hit before it flared, creating an infinitesimal black spot, invisible against the dark of space, in the center of its diameter.

 The Lady of Dreams shuddered, wrenched with an attack rivaling the force of thousands of weapons.
 The whole ship protested with an ear-splitting scream as the limbs lurched forward, stressed metal splintering off at its weakest junctures.
 The tiny ring drew matter greedily toward its center, where smaller ships disappeared in a space the size of a pinprick.
 The Dreadnought and several of the surrounding allied vessels were ripped apart in an instant, the legs and arms of Captain Natasha’s mechanoid disappeared into the tiny, black event horizon.
-An instant later, the weapon imploded into a whorl of dust, taking whole starships and deformed, wrenched metal within its tiny wake.
+An instant later, the weapon imploded into a whorl of dust, taking whole starships and deformed, wrenched metal within its tiny wake before disappearing altogether.
 What remained of the Lady of Dreams twisted haphazardly in space, spinning out of control without its propulsion systems, sucked away with the legs of the massive mechanoid form.